pascallaliberte/sharpen.page/index.md

 * You have **started using the Jobs-To-Be-Done tools** and aren't sure if you're missing something, and would like to get feedback so you can get good at using them for managing your product's development.
 {: .home-jobs }

-In short:
-<mark>I help fix your hesitations about your product</mark>.
+<mark>I help fix your hesitations about your product</mark> by helping you more deeply understand your buyers and their purchasing behavior in their own context.
 {: .intro }

 ---